Choosing the Right Endpoint

 Use the single endpoint when:

-- The target page is server-rendered (no JavaScript required)
+- The page is server-rendered (no JavaScript required)

 - You need maximum speed (typically under 1 second)

-- You're collecting data from APIs or static HTML pages
+- You're hitting APIs or static HTML pages from a host you already know works

 Use the browser endpoint when: